 These hands touch something within us.
 They seem alive.
 Like Jeffers, we search for their message.
 Are they reaching upward?
 Outward?
 Are they praying?
 In the simple act of pressing, were the human hands that created these images making this simple declaration: "We are here"?

-The Esselen Indians are the Native American people whose homeland once encompassed about 750 square miles of the Ventana Wilderness, including the land that the Esalen Institute now sits upon.
+The Esselen are the Native American people whose homeland once encompassed about 750 square miles of the Ventana Wilderness, including the land where Esalen Institute now sits.
 They are the original tribe from whom the modern Esalen clan—the worldwide family who in some way look to Esalen as "homeland"—takes its name.

 The name Esselen most probably derives from a tribal location known as Ex’selen, "the rock," which is in turn derived from the phrase Xue elo xonia eune, "I come from the rock."
 Like the picto-graphs on a rock wall that today proclaim their ancient existence, the Esselen people came from the rock.